3C4D/dataset_generation/docs/grammar_specs.md

       - We precise the name of columns as values (columns top values)
       - We precise the name of lines as values (lines top values)
       - The whole table has a single distribution
+      - If the table has the same number of columns and line, we can tell the program that we want it to be symmetric (with the  `symmetry` parameter)